strohitv/splatnet3-token-util/readme.md

   - `utils/stats_utils.py`: this file is responsible for generating a statistics file which tracks duration and success of executions of the `main.py` script.
 This feature is not active by default and needs to be enabled in the `config/config.json` file first.
   - `utils/step_doc_creator.py`: this file generates the `steps_documentation.md` documentation file
   - `utils/template_utils.py`: this file fills the `config/template.txt` file with found tokens and stores it to `config.txt`
+  - `utils/update_utils.py`: this file manages everything related to updating the project: update fetching, notifications and update execution

 ## main.py basic commands
 Currently, `main.py` offers three main commands you can execute: